We Accept All Requisitions from Any Clinic

 How to Book Your Exam

-- Exams require a requisition form from your family physician.
+- Exams require a requisition form from your family physician if you are unable to self-refer.

 - You can also conveniently book online.